temporalio/cli/docs/workflow/show.md

 Contains gRPC metadata to send with requests (Format: key=value).
 Values must be in a valid JSON format.

 **--limit**
-number of items to print (default: 0)
+Number of items to print. (default: 0)

 **--max-field-length**
 Maximum length for each attribute field. (default: 500)